-CT boasts a flat glide angle yet it slows well for landings with full flap stalls at only 39 knots.
+CT boasts a great glide angle yet it slows well for landings with full flap stalls at only 39 knots.
 Takeoff requires only 300 feet of ground roll and climb reaches 1,000 fpm.
 The new CTLSi has electric flaps (-6 to +40 degrees), three-axis trim, cabin heat, and more.
 Occupants have 49 inches of width; space in the cockpit for items needed in flight, and can each carry 55 pounds of luggage, easily accessed through dual exterior doors.

-Loaded with extras that cost more on other designs, every CTLS comes equipped with a BRS High-Speed 1350 emergency airframe parachute.
-Addionally all CTLS or CTLSi aircraft come standards with dual Dynon electronic flight info systems and engine monitoring screens.
+Loaded with extras that cost more on other designs, CTLS comes equipped with a BRS High-Speed 1350 emergency airframe parachute.
+Addionally all CTLS or CTLSi aircraft come standard with dual Dynon electronic flight info systems and engine monitoring screens.
 You can also have TruTrak autopilot and the new panel-mounted Garmin GPS to make long cross-country flights a breeze.

 Phone: (860) 963-7272South Woodstock, CT 06267

 In December 2017, South Korea’s Vessel Co. won what was described as “safety certification” from the Transport Ministry for their new two-seat light aircraft called KLA-100.

 Sometimes I am told I have the best job in the world.

 When Rotax moved their 912 iS Sport project from engineering to production, the big Austrian engine manufacturer elevated their already-immensely-popular 9-series engines to a higher level.

 My video partner must be working around the clock as he prepared a blizzard of videos for release starting November 1st.

 Given a successful Midwest LSA Expo, you could say the “LSA show season” is underway.

 A good friend in aviation journalism and Editor-in-Chief of Plane & Pilot magazine is Robert Goyer.